Al-Nafuur/United-Carts-of-Atari/README.md

 - Docs with more images
 - better onscreen Keyboard
 - store Userdata in flash/CCMRAM
-- in ROM purchases
+- in ROM purchases ?
 - switch to HTTP 1.1 and parse chunked responses?
 - switch to https ?
-- Use UDP for the commonication of PlusROMs ?
+- Use UDP for the communication of PlusROMs ?

 Copyright: